Knowledge bank

 Demat and Trading Account:

 We cannot hold the shares in any physical form.
-It is the Demat account that will hold the stocks or shares in our name and the same will reflect in the stock portfolio.
-All the shares have to in Dematerialized state or Demat state.
+It is the Demat account that will hold the stocks or shares in our name and the same will be reflected in the stock portfolio.
+All the shares have to be in Dematerialized state or a Demat state.
 For buying and selling shares, you need to have a Trading account.
-You need to open both Demat and Trading account simultaneously, in order to trade in the Indian Stock Market Once you have a broker or broking company, it will help you in opening Demat and Trading account
+You need to open both a Demat and Trading account simultaneously, to trade in the Indian Stock Market Once you have a broker or broking company, it will help you in opening a Demat and Trading account

 What are statutory charges?

-Statutory charges are the government-imposed charges, just like GST or stamp duty that needs to be paid.
+Statutory charges are government-imposed charges, just like GST or stamp duty that need to be paid.
 These charges go to the government, not the broker.
 The fee charged by the broker is known as brokerage.

 Bottom Line

-Once you step into the stock market, the brokers or the brocking firms provide all this information to you, but knowing these things will help you in staying aware and invest carefully.
+Once you step into the stock market, the brokers or the brocking firms provide all this information to you, but knowing these things will help you stay aware and invest carefully

 TrueData Team